crossdock/crossdock/docs/run-crossdock.md

         - 8080
 ```

-In the configuration above, the `xlang:` entry can be read as:
+In the configuration above, the `crossdock:` entry can be read as:

 > Define a container named crossdock that runs the [yarpc/crossdock](https://hub.docker.com/r/yarpc/crossdock/) image,
 > assigns our Test Client as a runtime dependency,